sled-group/PercepSync/README.md

 ### HoloLens

+First, install the latest version of `PercepSyncHoloLensCapture` from the [Releases page](https://github.com/sled-group/PercepSync/releases) and install it on your HoloLens 2 by following the steps below:

+1. Unzip the `PercepSyncHoloLensCapture` package.
+1. Go to the Windows Device Portal for your HoloLens 2, then Views > Apps.
+1. Under the Deploy apps section, ensure that you're on the Local Storage tab and choose the `.msixbundle` file from the unzipped package.
+1. Press the install button.

+Once installed, run `PercepSyncHoloLensCapture`.
+It automatically places a default config file called `PercepSyncHoloLensCaptureConfig.toml` in the `Documents` folder if it's not already there.
+The config file is pretty self-explanatory.
+You can set the address for the `PercepSync` server, as well as pick and choose which sensor to turn on.
+Note that not all sensors are currently supported by `PercepSync`.
+You can download `PercepSyncHoloLensCaptureConfig.toml` using the Windows Device Portal (System > Device Manager), modify it as desired and then reupload it.

-First, place a file named `CaptureServerIP.txt` in the `Documents` folder of your HoloLens with the IP address of the server you're going to run `PercepSync` from.
-Then, download the latest binary from the [Releases page](https://github.com/sled-group/PercepSync/releases) and run it.
+Once you're satisfied with your config, download the matching version of `PercepSync` from the [Releases page](https://github.com/sled-group/PercepSync/releases) and run it.

 ```bash
 # First make it executable